1. Skip to content

 In August, a US federal court ruled that Google holds a monopoly in internet search and defends it against competitors through unfair means.

-"This is truly a historic ruling," says Ulrich Müller, who founded the Cologne, Germany-based nonprofit Rebalance Now, which advocates for limiting the power of large corporations.
+"This is truly a historic ruling," says Ulrich Müller, who founded the German nonprofit Rebalance Now, a Cologne-based organization that advocates for limiting the power of large corporations.

 The ruling, he told DW, would show that "the extensive antitrust tools in the US are now being used more forcefully, even against domestic tech companies."

-According to a court filing last week (October 7), the US Department of Justice (DoJ) is considering asking a federal judge to break up the Big Tech company.
-But it is just one of many possible options under review, as the case is now entering the so-called remedies phase, meaning there are several options about how to curb the company's market dominance.
+According to a court filing on October 7, the US Department of Justice (DoJ) is considering asking a federal judge to break up the Big Tech company.
+But it is just one of many possible options under review as the case now enters the so-called remedies phase, meaning there are several options to curb the company's market dominance.

 Will Google's Power fade soon?